Homogeneity in Coxeter groups and split crystallographic groups: Homogeneity and rigidity in split crystallographic groups

 \begin{fact}[{\cite{grune_annals_1980}}] Let $G$ be a polycyclic-by-finite group.
 For every $k < \omega$ we have that $G/G^k$ is finite.
 Furthermore, the profinite completion $\widehat{G}$ of $G$ is isomorphic to the inverse limit of $\{G/G^{k!} : 0 < k < \omega \}$. \end{fact}

-In the rest of this section, for a polycyclic-by-finite group $G$ and for every $k < \omega$, the finite quotient $G/G^{k!}$ will be denoted by $G_k$.

-Recall that by the fundamental work \cite{segal_annals} every automorphism of a finitely generated profinite group is continuous, and so there is no ambiguity on which automorphisms we consider when we write $\mathrm{Aut}(\widehat{G})$, for $G$ finitely generated.
+In the rest of this section, for a polycyclic-by-finite group $G$ and for every $k < \omega$, the finite quotient $G/G^{k!}$ will be denoted by $G_k$ and the quotient map $G \rightarrow G_k$ will be denoted by $\pi_{k!}$.
+We recall that by the fundamental work \cite{segal_annals} every automorphism of a finitely generated profinite group is continuous, and so there is no ambiguity on which automorphisms we consider when we write $\mathrm{Aut}(\widehat{G})$, for $G$ finitely generated.

 \begin{prop} Let $G$ be a finitely generated abelian-by-finite group.
 If, for every $k < \omega$, $\pi_{k!}(\bar{a})$ and $\pi_{k!}(\bar{b})$ are automorphic in $G_k := G/G^{k!}$, then $\bar{a}$ and $\bar{b}$ are automorphic in $\widehat{G}$. \end{prop}